-Main construction of the Warringah Freeway Upgrade is planned to start in late 2021.
-The work will be located in and around the existing Warringah Freeway corridor and will include:
+Main construction of the Warringah Freeway Upgrade started in May 2022.
+The work is located in and around the existing Warringah Freeway corridor and includes:

 - Setting up temporary construction sites - Building retaining walls and storm water drains - Making bridge changes and carrying out earthworks - Building dive structures for the Western Harbour Tunnel - Upgrading surface roads, including widening and relocating some lanes, installing traffic and pedestrian barriers, road furniture, lighting, signage and noise barriers - Landscaping and finishing work.